PROMO: 50% off Eurostar Plus & Premier for 2+ people 'til midnight July 13 – upgrade today!Book now

 Are there direct trains from Dresden to Tábor?

-No, there are no direct trains running from Dresden to Tábor, you’ll usually need to make at least 1 change during the journey.
+Yes, there are direct trains running from Dresden to Tábor, you’ll usually find around 2 per day travelling on this route.

 What are the train times from Dresden to Tábor?